- Compression reduces ~70% of file size of text-based objects (HTML, CSS, JS, etc), resulting in faster loading and reduced CDN costs

 Cloudflare will fetch compressed from origin and store and serve those compressed responses to the user.
 If your origin does not serve compressed, Cloudflare will handle that just fine by compressing the response on the edge.
 Cloudflare can also uncompress a response on the fly if needed.
 Does Cloudflare gzip resources?.

-By default, Gzip compression is disabled, meaning Verizon Digital Media Services (VDMS, aka EdgeCast) will not send content compressed to clients regardless of the behaviour of your origin.
+By default, Gzip compression is disabled, meaning Verizon Media (VDMS, aka EdgeCast) will not send content compressed to clients regardless of the behaviour of your origin.
 Enabling Gzip compression is easy and free for every customer.

 If the origin sends compressed to CDN, VDMS will cache the compressed object and serve to eligible clients/browsers.
 If the origin sends uncompressed to CDN, VDMS will cache the uncompressed object.
 The VDMS edge server will then compress a cached uncompressed object on the fly before sending to a client/browser if the client/browser indicates it can handle compressed content and if the object is of a content type that should be served compressed.
 Customers can easily control a list of content types VDMS should serve Gzip compressed.